C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 7 The Memorandum.

-8 Series: As shipments can be very large they are broken down into
+8 Series: As shipments can be very large they are broken down into ‘series’ for

-‘series’ for franchise purposes so that amount of self-insurance reduced.
+franchise purposes so that amount of self-insurance reduced.

-9 Running Landing Numbers: Commodities are grouped in series in the
+9 Running Landing Numbers: Commodities are grouped in series in the order that

-order that they are landed.
+they are landed.

-10 Average Each Package: Extension of series practice; commodities
+10 Average Each Package: Extension of series practice; commodities insured on

-11 Average Irrespective of Percentage: Memorandum percentage does not
+11 Average Irrespective of Percentage: Memorandum percentage does not apply;

-apply; all particular average claims paid in full.
+all particular average claims paid in full.

-12 Salvage Loss: If cargo badly damaged short of destination, Lloyd’s
+12 Salvage Loss: If cargo badly damaged short of destination, Lloyd’s agent at

-based on difference between insured value and net proceeds of sale.
+difference between insured value and net proceeds of sale.

 13 Average Each Package: Extension of the series concept; certain commodities

-insured on term of average payable on each package separately or on the
+insured on term of average payable on each package separately or on the whole.

-14 Average Irrespective of Percentage: All particular average claims
+14 Average Irrespective of Percentage: All particular average claims paid in

-paid in full--no Franchise.
+full--no Franchise.

-15 Salvage Loss: If cargo damaged short of destination, Lloyd’s agent
+15 Salvage Loss: If cargo damaged short of destination, Lloyd’s agent at

-based on difference between insured value & net proceeds of sale.
+difference between insured value & net proceeds of sale.

 Claims Documents for Particular Average on Cargo: